 COPD is a major health burden.
 The World Health Organization estimates that approximately 65 million people worldwide have moderate-to-severe COPD and it is predicted to become the third leading cause of death by 2030.

 Circassia promotes the COPD treatment Tudorza® (aclidinium bromide) in the United States, where it has the commercial rights to the product.
 Tudorza® is part of the long-acting muscarinic antagonist (LAMA) market, which totalled approximately $2 billion in revenues in the US in 2018 with Tudorza® accounting for approximately 2.6% of prescriptions.
 As a result, Tudorza® has significant potential, with a modest improvement in market share and / or a move to higher value channels representing a growth opportunity.

 Circassia holds the US commercial rights to Duaklir®, a fixed dose combination of aclidinium bromide and formoterol fumarate.
-The product was approved in the US market in March 2019 and targets the US LAMA /LABA market, which is predicted to grow rapidly from an estimated $1 billion in 2019 to over $1.5 billion in the coming five years.
+The product was launched in the US in October 2019 targeting the US LAMA /LABA market, which is predicted to grow rapidly from an estimated $1 billion in 2019 to over $1.5 billion in the coming five years.